JuliaHellenFerreira/Introducao-ao-SQL/README.md

 WHERE birthdate = '1974-11-11'

-- Se quisermos, filtrar mais de uma condição usamos o AND:
+- Se quisermos, filtrar mais de uma condição usamos o AND, mostra registro se todas as condições forem verdadeiras:

 SELECT title

 FROM films

-WHERE release_year > 1994 AND < 2000
+WHERE release_year > 1994 AND

+release_year < 2000

+- Para o OR, mostra um registro se pelo menos uma das condições for verdadeiras:

+SELECT title, release_year

+FROM films

+WHERE releas_year >= 1990

+AND release < 2000

+AND ( language = 'French' OR language = 'Spanish'

+AND gross > 2000000